-- New parent resources can be found on the Health and Wellness website under Work Life Connections.
+- New parent resources can be found on the Health and Wellness website.

-- Resources for finding childcare can be found on the Health and Wellness website under Work Life Connections.
+- Resources for finding childcare can be found on the Health and Wellness website.

 - GVSU is striving to make it easier for nursing mothers to maintain breast-feeding after returning to work by providing private and comfortable rooms for nursing mothers.
 Nursing resources can be found on the Health and Wellness website.

 - A faculty member may request an extension of the probationary period by pausing the tenure clock so that she or he may withdraw from teaching, work part-time or continue to work full-time while attending to other commitments.
-More information can be found in the Administrative Manual.
+More information can be found in the University Policies.